I-2-9-40.Reopening for Good Cause

 The good cause for reopening rules generally do not apply if the circumstances in Social Security Ruling (SSR) 91-5p: Mental Incapacity and Good Cause for Missing the Deadline to Request Review exist.
 Under SSR 91-5p, if a claimant presents evidence that mental incapacity prevented him or her from timely requesting review of an adverse determination, decision, dismissal, or review by a Federal district court, and the claimant had no one legally responsible for prosecuting the claim at the time of the prior administrative action (e.g., a parent of a claimant who is a minor, legal guardian, attorney, or other legal representative), the Social Security Administration (SSA) will determine whether or not good cause exists for extending the time to request review.
 If the claimant satisfies the substantive criteria, the time limits in the reopening regulations do not apply.
 In that case, regardless of how much time has passed since the prior administrative action, the claimant can establish good cause for extending the deadline to request review of that action.

 However, in the Fourth Circuit, cases must be handled in accordance with Acquiescence Ruling (AR) 90-4(4).
-In these cases, SSA must reopen an otherwise final administrative determination at any time when a claimant was unrepresented at the time of the prior adjudication and establishes he or she lacked the mental capacity to understand the procedures for requesting review, unless SSA holds an evidentiary hearing and determines that mental incompetence did not prevent the claimant from filing a timely appeal.
+In these cases, SSA must reopen an otherwise final administrative determination at any time when a claimant had no one legally responsible for prosecuting the claim at the time of the prior adjudication and establishes he or she lacked the mental capacity to understand the procedures for requesting review, unless SSA holds an evidentiary hearing and determines that mental incompetence did not prevent the claimant from filing a timely appeal.

 To satisfy the regulatory standard for reopening, evidence is “new and material” when:

-The evidence is not part of the claim(s) record as of the date of the ALJ decision or determination;
+The evidence is not part of the claim(s) record as of the date of the determination or decision;

-The evidence relates to the period on or before the date of the decision or determination; and,
+The evidence relates to the period on or before the date of the determination or decision; and

-New medical evidence shows that the claimant's impairment met an impairment listed in Appendix 1, Subpart P, during the previously adjudicated period and that an allowance based on the prior application is warranted.
+New medical evidence shows that the claimant's impairment met an impairment listed in 20 CFR Part 404, Subpart P, Appendix 1, during the previously adjudicated period and that an allowance based on the prior application is warranted.

 New medical evidence shows that an original medical prognosis did not prove to be accurate, and that an allowance based on a prior application is warranted; e.g., the prior adjudicator believed that the claimant's broken hip would be healed within 12 months but later medical evidence shows that the broken hip had not healed sufficiently within 12 months to permit the claimant to return to substantial gainful activity.

-Error on the face of the evidence is an obvious error which clearly causes an incorrect determination or decision.
+Error on the face of the evidence is an obvious error that clearly causes an incorrect determination or decision.
 The following are examples of error on the face of the evidence:

 The adjudicator relied on the wrong person's medical report or earnings record.